-TOPOGRAPHIC CAUSES: Soil erosion by gravity, water or wind.
-Deposition of sand, landslide, volcanic activity.
+Topographic causes: soil erosion by gravity, water or wind, deposition of sand, landslide, volcanic activity.

-CLIMATIC CAUSES: Dry period, Hails and storm, Frost, Fire, Glaciers.

-BIOTIC CAUSES: Activities of Human for development, Industry, Housing.

-Disease epidemics by Fungi and Viruses.

-2. INVASION
+Climatic causes: dry period, storm, frost, fire, glaciers.

+Biotic causes: activities of human for development, industry, housing.
+There is epidemics by fungi and viruses.

-Successful establishment of a species in the barren area.
+Invasion: Successful establishment of a species in the barren area.

 It involves three stages: Migration, Ecesis, Aggregation.

-MIGRATION: Seeds, Spores and Propagules brought by air, water, human etc to barren area.
+Migration: Seeds, Spores and Propagules brought by air, water, human etc to barren area.

-ECESIS (ESTABLISHMENT): Establishment of species as a result of adjustment with conditions prevailing there is known as Ecesis.
+Ecesis (Establishment): Establishment of species as a result of adjustment with conditions prevailing there is known as Ecesis.

-After migration, seeds or propagules germinate and become seedling which in turn grow grow as adults and reproduce.
+After migration, seeds or propagules germinate, grow as seedling, mature as adults and reproduce.